National Museum of the History of Ukraine: Ukrainian War of Independence and the Soviet Period

-In 2020 the museum was rebranded with a new logo, MIST.
-This term in Cyrillic letters means Ukrainian word “bridge”, it’s a combination of the words “museum” and “historical”.
-This is intended to showcase the new path taken by the museum as a bridge between past and future, between different people and cultures.
+In 2020 the museum was rebranded as MIST.
+Formed from a combination of the words “museum” and “historical”, the term in Cyrillic letters is the Ukrainian word міст (“bridge”).
+The rebranded name is intended to showcase the new path taken by the museum as a bridge between past and future, between different people and cultures.

+In 2023, the museum took temporary possession of 565 ancient Scythian and Sarmatian artifacts from museums in Crimea that were on loan at the Allard Pierson Museum in Amsterdam when Crimea was invaded and unilaterally annexed by Russia in 2014, following court rulings in the Netherlands that ruled in favor of the Ukrainian state's claims to them.
+The artifacts are currently stored at the museum's branch in the Kyiv Pechersk Lavra.
+The museum stated that it would retain custody over the artifacts until the "de-occupation of Crimea".

+In April 2024, 274 archaeological artifacts, including 115 coins that were smuggled out of Ukraine, went on display at the museum.
+Estonian border guards had intercepted these items, and Estonia subsequently repatriated them to Ukraine.

 Main building

 The museum, under different names, was located in various building in Kyiv throughout its history, starting from 1899.
 The present building is located in a prominent position in historic Volodymyrska Street in Kyiv.
-Designed by architect Joseph Karakis, it was built in 1937-1939 to house the Shevchenko State Art School.
+Designed by architect Joseph Karakis, it was built in 1937–1939 to house the Shevchenko State Art School.
 In 1944, the art school moved and the building became the State Republican Historical Museum.

 Collection

 The museum's collection has about 800,000 items.
 It include: ethnographic material, archaeological items including a significant collection of Scythian art, historical paintings and sculptures, numismatic collections, early printed books, etc.